 Iron-lowering study improves brain aging and doubles lifespan in animal model

-Researchers at the Florey have uncovered a major role for iron in the ageing process using an animal model.
 Studying the classic C. elegans model of ageing, the investigators demonstrated that lowering iron levels improved the health of the animals in advanced age and doubled their life span.
 The findings open new research prospects for healthy ageing and support novel treatment approaches for neurodegenerative diseases.

 Iron plays a crucial role in cell self-defence.
 When cells become infected or cancerous, they can metabolise iron stores and ‘self-destruct’ through a process known as ferroptosis.
-As cells age, ferroptosis can be triggered unnecessarily and believed to contribute to age-related diseases such as Alzheimer’s disease and stroke.
+As cells age, ferroptosis can be triggered unnecessarily and is believed to contribute to age-related diseases such as Alzheimer’s disease and stroke.

 The team’s latest study published in eLife journal demonstrates two approaches to block ferroptosis in C. elegans animal models.
 In one line of investigation they successfully inhibited iron-induced lipid damage using the antioxidant liproxstatin, and in the other, limited iron accumulation using an iron removal compound called SIH.
 Both approaches dramatically increased lifespan for the animals.

 “We found that by blocking ferroptosis the animals not only lived longer, they were also fitter for longer.
-We saw evidence of reduced frailty in the animals and most impressively, we were able to double the length of their typical lifespan,” explained Senior Author Dr Gawain McColl, Head of the Florey’s Molecular Gerontology Laboratory.
+We saw evidence of reduced frailty in the animals and most impressively, we were able to double the length of their typical lifespan,” explained Senior Author Dr Gawain McColl, Head of The Florey’s Molecular Gerontology Laboratory.

 “Our profound understanding of what happens to cells during biological ageing means that we are now able to explore ways to limit cellular damage and decrease the risk of age-related disease.
 This is an exciting time in medical research,” Dr McColl added.